Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 She ducks into the room through one of the abnormally tall doors, and it's at that point I notice her face.
 Similar to birch, dozens of eyes cover it's surface, but where he was bald, thousands of strands of translucent hair grow in the cracks between the eye-sockets and blanket the head.
 It hangs down like a curtain, merging gracefully with hair on the rest of her body, and she wears no clothes but a lab coat.
 The eyes are all half-closed, as if she's simply just waking from a nap, and I turn my head to make eye-contact, not expecting any response.

 A few of the eyes flit towards me, peripheral vision perhaps causing a subconscious reaction.
 But the rest remain solely focused on where my head used to lie.
 Almost directly on time, my voice comes crying out from the void to my right.
-The doctor and nures
+The doctor and nurse both startle, and I can see confusion appear in both of their eyes.
+A patient that can't respond except with a serious delay, and a doorknob that must be entombed in a special chamber.
+A pang of fear rushes through my chest as I contemplate what would have happened had they tried to remove the knob while I slept, though it's brushed aside by the fact that I'm still alive.

+The doctor regains her composure, and stands up straight as she studies me.
+"Interesting.
+I'm going to test your reflexes now, see if I can find out what's wrong."
+From her coat, she procures a tiny hammer, and walks in front of me.
+Before she can even tap the knee, however, my leg snaps up on its own accord, reacting in advance.
+At least, for me.
+``
+To her, she doesn't seem to notice, walking through my leg as if it's not there, and I realize that, for her, it simply isn't.
+A faint blur of my leg shows it reacting to the hammer when she taps it, and it snaps into the position I hold in front of me.
+I finally stop screaming, the pain resulting from being in two places at once stopping.

+The doctor jerks back, caught off guard by the random scream, and waits for me to finish before staring with renewed curiosity.
+I'm breathing heavily, words spilling out in pearls of pleas, begging for her not to do that again, for her to fix me, for her to make the blurring stop.
+After the customary delay, she nods her head, growing serious.

+"I'll be right back," ssh"